hernaneche/delorean/readme.md

         functionE();
     END_TEST

-Does it looks nice?
+Does it looks better?

-So you should take a look to Delorean.h

-it's even more compact :
+So you should take a look to **delorean.h**, it's even more compact :

     TEST
         functionA() _